housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 npm install -g @angular/cli
 {% endhighlight %}

-You can then create a new application:
+You can then create a new application with:

 {% highlight bash %}
 ng new tour-of-thrones